DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 1. AWS CloudFormation
     * This is the infrastructure-as-code solution mentioned above.
 1. AWS SAM CLI
-    * This is a Commmand Line Interface (available to install via pip) for for building serverless applications.
+    * This is a Commmand Line Interface (available to install via pip) for building serverless applications.

 Don't forget to:
 * Provide your AWS credentials to the AWS SAM CLI.